top of page

 Built for Performance, Proven in Practice

 At Marchand, we back our claims with real-world testing.
-Our eucalyptus plywood core has been exposed twice to harsh outdoor conditions — including rain — without any sign of swelling, warping, or decay.
-Due to our unique board construction our exceptional resistance to moisture is what gives us confidence in recommending our flooring for high-performance environments like kitchens and sculleries.
+Our eucalyptus plywood core has been exposed to harsh outdoor conditions—twice, including rain—without any sign of swelling, warping, or decay.
+Our unique board construction gives us exceptional moisture resistance.
+This feature is what confidently allows us to recommend our flooring for high-performance environments like kitchens and sculleries.

 Our boards stay stable.
 Our finishes stay sealed.
-And our installations stay clean.
+And our installations remain clean.

 • A sealed, impervious surface

-• Factory-controlled lacquer protection no other brand matches
+• Factory-controlled lacquer protection unmatched by any other brand

-When flooring becomes part of a food prep area’s hygiene envelope — whether by design or council expectation — Marchand is ready to deliver.
+When flooring becomes part of a food prep area’s hygiene envelope—whether by design or council expectation—Marchand is here to deliver.

-Whether you’re an architect specifying for high-end kitchens, or a homeowner who doesn’t want to compromise on cleanliness and durability, Marchand Flooring is the smart choice for food prep zones.
+Whether you’re an architect designing high-end kitchens or a homeowner prioritising cleanliness and durability, Marchand Flooring is the smart choice for food prep zones.
+Our products seamlessly integrate into your spaces, ensuring both compliance and peace of mind.

 bottom of page